 Big trucks weigh tens of thousands of pounds.
 That weight makes these trucks hard to stop and harder to control.
 It also creates a severe impact in a collision.

-If you have been injured in an accident caused by a commercial truck driver or if you have lost a family member in of one these horrific crashes, you should seek help from a firm that knows the unique ins and outs of these cases.
+If you have been injured in an accident caused by a commercial trucking company or a commercial truck driver or if you have lost a family member in of one these horrific crashes, you should seek help from a firm that knows the unique ins and outs of these cases.
 Truck accident cases are generally more complicated than car accident cases.
-They involve extensive investigation that should begin immediately after the crash, involving review of commercial driver logs and truck maintenance records.
-They often require dealing with multiple insurance companies to seek compensation.
-This is why it takes the kind of skill, experience, and resources that a firm like Leavitt Yamane & Soldner can provide to recover the full amount you deserve.
+These cases involve extensive investigation that should begin immediately after the crash, including review of commercial driver logs, safety records, and truck maintenance records.
+These cases often require dealing with multiple insurance companies to seek compensation.
+It takes the kind of skill, experience, and resources that a firm like Leavitt, Yamane & Soldner can provide to recover the full amount you deserve.

 Among the common factors cited in tractor trailer accidents are:

-• Improper maintenance.
+- Improper maintenance.
 The IIHS says tractor trailers with defective equipment were twice as likely to be involved in crashes as trucks without defects.
 Brake defects were the most common problem, followed by faulty steering equipment.
-A 2010 study found that almost 55 percent of trucks in post-crash inspections had at least one mechanical violation and almost 30 percent had at least one condition serious enough to have taken the vehicle immediately out of service.
+One study found that almost 55 percent of trucks in post-crash inspections had at least one mechanical violation and almost 30 percent had at least one condition serious enough to have taken the vehicle immediately out of service.

 Another problem with truck crashes is the danger of underride, which is caused by the height of commercial trucks.
 In an underride crash, a passenger vehicle slides partially or wholly under a truck or trailer, increasing the likelihood of death or serious injury to the shorter vehicle’s occupants.
 Rear underride guards, which are required on trucks of appropriate size, are supposed to stop this from happening, but IIHS research indicates that even guards that meet federal safety standards can fail in relatively low speed crashes.